 Noon, but flexible, subject to availability and a charge (50 per cent of the daily room rate, up until 6pm).
 Earliest check-in, 2pm.
 Guests are welcome to use the communal shower facilities outside of check-in and check-out times.

 Dentists, shield your eyes: the hotel has its own ice-cream and chocolate rooms.
-Heston, eat your heart out: there are 48 flavours of ice-cream to explore, including tofu, wasabi and sour cream, orange Campari, and watermelon with feta cheese and roasted pumpkin seeds.
-Take tippling to the next level with one of the hotel's whisky and chocolate spirit masterclasses and cocktail-making sessions.
+Heston, eat your heart out: there are 48 flavours of ice-cream to explore, Maldivian Screw Up (Screw Pine) Tropical Sunshine (Pineapple and Pina Colada) and Hotter Than Ice (Cocoa Nibs and Maldivian Chili).
+Take tippling to the next level with the hotel’s bartenders challenge where mixologists battle it out to win you over with their best cocktails.

-If having a private pool to splash around in is a non-negotiable, opt for a Lagoon Beach Villa, which has two bedrooms and the all important private pool.
-All the villas share the same styling and set-up; what differentiates them is location: Lagoon Beach Villas look onto the lagoon; Ocean Beach Villas are on the other side of the island, with uninterrupted ocean views; Lagoon Water Villas are along the three jetties, offering the most privacy and best views.
+If having a private pool to splash around in is a non-negotiable, opt for a Two Bedroom Ocean Beach Villa, which has two bedrooms and the all important private pool.
+All the villas share the same styling and set-up; what differentiates them is location: Lagoon Beach Villas look onto the lagoon; Ocean Beach Villas are on the other side of the island, with uninterrupted ocean views; Lagoon Water Villas are along the three jetties just a stone's throw away from the beach, while the Laamu Water Villa with Pool offers uninterrupted views of the Atoll’s turquoise vistas.

-The huge free-form, unheated pool (open from 10am to 8pm) winds around Sip Sip restaurant.
+The huge free-form pool (open from 10am to 8pm) winds around Sip Sip restaurant.
 There are secluded spaces with pairs of sunloungers and two sunken decks with sofas to flop on to.
 Otherwise, hop in that turquoise lagoon and dry off on white sand.

 Remind yourself where you are in the world (as if you could forget) with a tropical treatment at the spa: opt for the exfoliating massage with sand, or the Kurumbaa Kaashi coconut rub.
 Free yoga and aerobics classes are on offer, along with holistic extras for an additional cost: de-stress workshops (not that you should be frowning here), acupressure sessions and so on.

-Very welcome, though the hotel reckons it’s best for 12-year-olds and over.
-Baby cots and extra beds and can be added to rooms; these are free for under-12s and $100 a night for ages 12-16.
-Babysitting is available ($15 an hour); book at least day ahead.
+Very welcome.
+Baby cots and extra beds can be added to rooms; free for under-12s and $123.2 a night for ages 12-16.
+Green Babysitting is available ($20 an hour); book at least day ahead.
+Over-12s are subject to adult rates for transfers and green tax.

 Some like it hot: if you're one of them, opt for Leaf's Chili Table Dining Experience and sit in the organic garden at a communal table, surrounded by 12 types of chili.
 Post-meal, stake out Chill Bar's overwater hammocks and drowsily wave-watch.